 Your doctor may test your blood during treatment.

 Pregnancy and breast-feeding

-Mefenamic Acid Capsules may make it more difficult to become pregnant.
-You should inform your
+pregnant, as they may make it more difficult to get pregnant.

 pregnant or if you have problems becoming pregnant.

 Driving and using machines